delebash/Dans-Programming-Error-Notes/Phpstorm Debugging Aurelia Gulp Watch.md

 You will not hit break point if your sourcemaps are not configured correctly

-**Make sure the source path is correct in the gulp write sourcmaps** In Aurelia Navigation Skeleton the sourceRoot: '/src' is wrong make sure it points to your source folder replace with sourceRoot: paths.source
+**Make sure the source path is correct in the gulp write sourcmaps**

+In Aurelia Navigation Skeleton the sourceRoot: '/src' is wrong make sure it points to your source folder replace with sourceRoot: '../src'
+For whatever reason debugging only works in sourceRoot is a relative path to your output folder

 ## Infinate loop on breakpoint ##